ZJUFanLab/scDisProcema/tutorial.md

       #the members of each module
       modProbes<-mod$modProbes

   Fourth, calculate the module significant score.
+This score comprehensively measures the correlation between the dynamic expression change of the modules and the dynamic change of the cell type during disease development.
+Here, we use the change of cell propotion to show the dynamic change of the cell types.
+The cell propotion file can be downloaded [here](/data/cell ratio.csv).